 President Johnson’s impeachment trial in 1868 concerned whether he had exceeded his Presidential powers by trying to remove his Secretary of War.
 For context: after the Civil War, Johnson and the Congress disagreed over who was in charge of Reconstruction in the South.
 In 1867, Congress passed the Tenure of Office Act, which made it illegal for the President to dismiss his Cabinet members without the approval of Congress.
 When Johnson fell afoul of the Act, he was impeached by the House, but was then found not guilty by the Senate.

 In 1974 President Nixon was complicit in the Watergate scandal (which was about a break-in at the Democratic National Committee’s headquarters as well as how the Nixon administration covered it up afterwards).
 If Nixon hadn’t resigned, he would almost certainly have been impeached and removed from office.

-Finally, President Clinton was in the midst of a scandal regarding marital affairs, and what got him into official trouble in 1998 was that he lied to a grand jury in connection with a lawsuit filed by Paula Jones, and urged others to lie, and was thus accused of perjury, obstruction of justice, and abuse of power.
+In 1998, President Clinton was in the midst of a scandal regarding marital affairs, and what got him into official trouble was that he lied to a grand jury in connection with a lawsuit filed by Paula Jones, and urged others to lie, and was thus accused of perjury, obstruction of justice, and abuse of power.
 As in the case of Andrew Johnson, Clinton was impeached by the House, but the Senate acquitted him, so he was not removed from office.

 Apart from the impeachment process, the only part of the US Constitution that could be used to remove a President is the 25th Amendment.
 This Amendment, among other things, allows for a President to be forced aside if he or she is physically incapable of performing the job.